Patrick Lundgren reflects on the scientific and moral implications of humanity’s dream of space exploration coming true.

 In this case, Martian and Earth life would share the same origin, and we could simply perform genomic comparisons to see how the different selective pressures exerted by the different changing environments, separated by vast amounts of time, have resulted in diverged genomes.

-Either way, if Martian microbial life exists, an important question we need to ask ourselves is how we should act towards ‘them’. is touches on what we consider to be our purpose in this universe.
+Either way, if Martian microbial life exists, an important question we need to ask ourselves is how we should act towards ‘them’.
+It touches on what we consider to be our purpose in this universe.
 One view would be that we have no ethical obligation towards Martian microbes at all and are free to terraform Mars however we deem desirable; alternatively, on the other side of the spectrum, we have no right to set foot on Mars (or any other celestial body) and alter it at all.
-But what if we do find life on Mars, a curious vestige from an era when Mars was better suited for harboring life?
+But what if we do find life on Mars, a curious vestige from an era when Mars was better suited for harbouring life?
 Should we then change Mars to help these organisms flourish?

 At the moment, these questions may seem rather futuristic, but with NASA forecast to send the first humans to Mars in the 2030s and with samples likely to return even earlier, these are questions we need to contend with now.
 Ultimately, the universe would not care if human civilisation was destroyed tomorrow.
 The laws of physics would not change; everything would be the same.
 The universe would continue expanding, galaxies would continue moving beyond the observable universe, and distant planetary worlds would continue orbiting their stars.
-But whatever our purpose, sustaining and conserving Life could be up to us, and to do this e ectively space exploration must be interdisciplinary.
+But whatever our purpose, sustaining and conserving Life could be up to us, and to do this effectively space exploration must be interdisciplinary.

 The most significant missions will draw on expertise from and collaborations with people from backgrounds in engineering, science, philosophy, law, and politics.
 What good does life do the universe?
 Perhaps none.
 But we might be its only chance of finding out.

 Note: Stereochemistry involves the study of stereoisomers, which are isomeric molecules that differ in their three-dimensional arrangements of atoms in space.
 L– and D–amino acids represent a certain type of stereoisomerism, known as optical isomerism.This means they are non-superimposable mirror images of each other, also known as enantiomers.With a few exceptions, terrestrial life is known to only use L-amino acids probably due to an initial modest imbalance in the abundance of amino acid enantiomers when life originated, leading to a self-reinforcing evolutionary process to select one over the other.
-It has been shown that D-amino acids can form functional proteins so the decision between D and L.
+It has been shown that D-amino acids can form functional proteins so the decision between D and L is arbitrary.

 Banner image credit: Kevin Gill